muffato/muffato.github.io/cv.md

 I implemented a 3D renderer from scratch, i.e. without using any libraries such as OpenGL.
 The program is able to render (project) 3D objects onto a plane as raster images, including colours & transparency, but also lightings and shadings.
-It's all written in C++.
+It was all written in C++.

 I also know about ray-tracing, BSP trees, Bezier curves, B-splines.